custom-components/pyscript/docs/reference.rst

 form ``DOMAIN.name.attr``.
 Attributes maintain their original type, so there is no need to cast then to another type.

-You can specify a state trigger on any change with a string that is just the state variable name:
+You can specify a state trigger on any change with a string that can take three forms:
+``"domain.entity"``
+  triggers on any change to the state variable value ``"domain.entity.attr"`` triggers on any change to the state variable attribute ``attr`` value ``"domain.entity.*"`` triggers on any change to any state variable attribute (but not its value)

+For example:

 .. code:: python

    @state_trigger("domain.light_level")

+will trigger any time the value of ``domain.light_level`` changes (not its attributes), which includes the cases when that variable is first created (ie, the ``old_value`` is ``None``) and when it is deleted (ie, the ``value`` is ``None``).

-If you use this form, there's no point in also specifying ``state_hold`` since the expression is always ``True`` whenever the state variable changes - there is no way for it to evaluate to ``False`` and to re-start the trigger process.
+If you use the "any change" form, there's no point in also specifying ``state_hold`` since the expression is always ``True`` whenever the state variable changes - there is no way for it to evaluate to ``False`` and to re-start the trigger process.
 If you do specify ``state_hold`` in this case it will simply delay the trigger by the specified time.

-The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variables change) and string state variable names (that trigger whenever that variable changes).
+The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variables change) and string state variable or attribute names (that trigger whenever that variable or attribute changes).

-Note that if a state variable is set to the same value, HASS doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
-It is only evaluated each time a state variable changes to a new value.
+Note that if a state variable and attributes are set to the same value, HASS doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
+It is only evaluated each time a state variable or any of its attributes change to a new value.

 When the trigger occurs and the function is executed (meaning any active checks passed too), keyword arguments are passed to the function so it can tell which state variable caused it to succeed and